wireapp/reminder-app/README.md

 # Wire Remind-App (ex.
 Reminders-Bot)
-### Is migrating from Roman to MLS with WireSDK.
-Act as an Echo bot at the moment.
+- ### Is migrating from Roman to MLS with WireSDK.
+- ### Reminder features recovered.
+- ### TODO: Code need to be cleaned and refactored.

+### Latest features update:
+- The bot handles pings and responds with a usage cheat sheet.

+> This is on development and not ready for production use.

 This is an app that can create reminders for you and your group, and send you a message when the reminder is due.